Jump to main content

 • Disputed Charges

-PCard charges can be disputed online with Wells Fargo Bank for reasons that include issues with delivery, quality, service, duplicate charges, or incorrect pricing.
+PCard charges can be disputed online with US Bank for reasons that include issues with delivery, quality, service, duplicate charges, or incorrect pricing.
 However, if you see one or more charges on your PCard that you know you did not authorize, your PCard may have been compromised.
 If this is the case, then please refer to the section Lost or Stolen Cards.

-Before disputing an erroneous PCard charge with Wells Fargo, you must contact the merchant who processed the charge to see if they can correct the issue for you.
+Before disputing an erroneous PCard charge with US Bank, you must contact the merchant who processed the charge to see if they can correct the issue for you.
 When you contact the merchant about a disputed charge, please keep a record of your communication with the merchant; this may include emails, texts, and/or a record of phone calls that includes the name of the person with whom you spoke, the date you contacted the merchant, and the merchant's response.

 • Credit Limit Facts